tobybreckon/zed-opencv-native-python/README.md

                         vertically (stacked)
 ```

 Press the _"f"_ key to toggle disparity fullscreen, _"h/v"_ to toggle horizontal/vertical stacking, press  _"c"_ key to toggle disparity colour map and _space_ to change camera resolution mode (press _"x"_ to exit).
+Left click mouse in disparity image to print depth value at that point (beware that depth values in VGA mode maybe wrong unless ```-fix``` option is used).
 Changing between the resolutions worked when tested although it appears it does cause the camera image to freeze sometimes.

 ---